mitfik/rcqrs/README.md

 - adapter interface is 2 methods: `find(guid)` and `save(aggregate_root)`
 - could be extended to use a NoSQL store

+## Setting

+There is possibility to configure rcqrs-rails.
+Right now there is just 2 options: orm and file path for example:

+   Rcqrs::Setting.set do |setting|
+     setting.default_orm = :in_memory
+     setting.default_database_file_path = "config/database_event_store.yml"
+   end

+### Rails
+  If You will use dm-rails You need to put all config to config/database.yml to make sure that all rake will be work for You.
+  You can put it for example in config/initializer/rcqrs.rb

+### Other
+  You can put it wherever You want :)

 ## Warning !!!

 You must remmber that You CAN NOT give the same name for event handler as for command handler, first because it's not properly, second app will crash :)